ocaml-flambda/flambda-backend/jane/doc/parallelism-tutorial-2.md

 An image is really just an array plus a width and height, but this interface has a couple notable features:

-- `value mod portable` indicates that images cross portability.
+- `mutable_data` indicates that images cross portability (among other axes).
 This is safe since an image does not contain functions.
 - `width` and `height` allow a `contended` image.
 This is safe since the width and height are immutable properties of the image.

 To create a blurred copy of an image, we want each pixel in the result to contain the average of a 9x9 box of pixels in the input, centered at this pixel.